HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````

 ## Add all compute nodes in slurm.conf file
-- By default Slurm tries to determine the IP addresses automatically with the one line i.e **''NodeName=buhpc[1-6] CPUs = 4 State = UNKNOWN''**
+- By default, Slurm tries to determine the IP addresses automatically with one line i.e. **''NodeName=buhpc[1-6] CPUs = 4 State = UNKNOWN''**
-- If your node doesn't have IP addresses in order, then you need to manually delete/comment the above one line and add following lines in **# COMPUTE NODES** block of **slurm.conf** file
+- If your node doesn't have IP addresses in order, then you need to manually delete/comment the above one line and add the following lines in **# COMPUTE NODES** block of **slurm.conf** file
 ````
 #NodeName=n[1-2] CPUs=2 State=UNKNOWN
 NodeName=n1 NodeAddr=10.0.10.1 CPUs=2 State=UNKNOWN
 NodeName=n2 NodeAddr=10.0.10.2 CPUs=2 State=UNKNOWN
 ````

-## Copy the slurm.conf file from master node to all compute nodes
+## Copy the slurm.conf file from the master node to all compute nodes
 ````
 scp slurm.conf root@n1:/etc/slurm/slurm.conf
 scp slurm.conf root@n2:/etc/slurm/slurm.conf
 ````

 ## Configure controller/master node
-Do the following change and modification on server node
+Do the following changes and modification on the server node
 ````
 mkdir /var/spool/slurmctld
 chown slurm: /var/spool/slurmctld